The best free games on Steam

 Link: Steam

-This third person action RPG about futuristic ninjas can be completely baffling for new players, but if you persist with it you'll find a deep and rewarding game on the verge of some of its most ambitious updates to date.
+This third person action RPG about futuristic ninjas can be completely baffling for new players, but if you persist with it you'll find a deep and rewarding game coming out of some of its most ambitious updates to date.
 At launch it was a game about repeating short missions—and that's still part of it—but there are also open world zones and plans to add co-op space combat.
 Warframe has been getting better and better in the last few years, and now we reckon it's one of the top free to play games on PC

 You can spend real money to speed up crafting time, and to buy items and frames outright.
 Everything is perfectly craftable using in-game currency however, and players seem more interested in using the real-money Platinum currency to unlock new colour schemes.